 When applying an attribute to a construct, only constant values and typeof() expressions are allowed as arguments.
-This constraint is intended to enable their serialization into the resultant CIL.
+This constraint is required to enable their serialization into the resultant CIL.
 It implies that an attribute constructor should require parameters of the appropriate types; creating a constructor that takes arguments of type System.DateTime would be of little value, as there are no System.DateTime constants in C#.

-The objects returned from PropertyInfo.GetCustomAttributes() will be initialized with the specified constructor arguments, as demonstrated in Listing 18.15.
+The objects returned from PropertyInfo.GetCustomAttributes() will be initialized with the specified constructor arguments, as demonstrated in Listing 18.16.